OpenSmallworld/magik-vscode/README.md

 The current threads should then be listed under Call Stack in the Debug View.<br>
 Toggle breakpoints by selecting a line and pressing F9 or click to the left of a line number.

+I suggest using relocate_products() to ensure local source files can be found during debugging.

 Limitation: Compile (saved) files rather than methods during debugging to ensure the line numbers remain in step.

 Warning: There are some performance issues with stepping!